WesamJaffal-collab/Library-Management-System-SAD/README.md

 ## 📐 UML Diagrams & System Architecture

 ### 1. Use Case Diagram
-Illustrates the primary interactions between key actors (`Member`, `Librarian`) and the system functionalities.
+Shows the primary interactions between key actors (`Member`, `Librarian`) and the system functionalities.

 ![Use Case Diagram](./images/Use%20Case%20Diagram%20.jpg)